Barefoot-Dev/solidity-nft-boilerplate/README.md

 # Solidity NFT Boilerplate
 A smart contract development and deployment boilerplate using Hardhat &amp; Ethers.js

+*Note that this boilerplate does not yet incorporate recent gas optimisations discovered by the Web3 community, such as ERC-721a smart contracts*

 # Tutorial
 Find a detailed and guided tutorial to this repo in the associated [Medium Article](https://medium.com/coinmonks/deploying-a-smart-contract-and-selling-nfts-d6215b1da69)
 # Install and usage